 - When selling a horse, the vendor must give the horse passport belonging to the horse to the new owner.
 Refusal to do so can cause the vendor to be prosecuted.

 - Any horse being imported from within the EU or UK must have a valid horse passport issued by an authorised PIO.
 If the PIO is not authorised or there is no passport, contact your local PIO to obtain a passport for your horse.

 - If you are importing or exporting a horse into or out of the EU or UK contact your local PIO.

-- If anyone tries to sell you a horse, pony or other equine without a passport you can report it to the Trading Standards Office.
+- If anyone tries to sell you a horse, pony or other equine without a passport you can report it to local authorities.

 How to update your horse passport